camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 ## Authentication

-In the **Authentication** section you need to set the relevant API Key.
-See an [official documentation](https://cloud.google.com/docs/authentication/api-keys#create) for find how to create an API key.
+In the **Authentication** section, set the relevant API key.
+See the [official documentation](https://cloud.google.com/docs/authentication/api-keys#create) for more information on creating an API key.

 :::note
 We advise you to keep your authentications and secrets data safe and avoid exposing it in the BPMN XML file by creating a secret: